StephenPhilipOFlynn/PLDataProject3/README.md

 Credits
 - Code Institute Love Sandwiches for general guidance, including on linking google sheets, including command line inputs, functions and deployment.
-- Code Institute for the deployment terminal.
+- Code Institute for the heroku deployment terminal.
 - Datacamp.com for guidance on working with lists and data frames.
 - Datacamp.com for sample data set 1.
 Dataset 1 was used for the analysis of conversion of matches if winning at half time, and of referees red card rates.
 - https://app.datacamp.com/workspace/sample-datasets
-- Original source for dataset 1 is data world.
+- Original source for dataset 1 is quoted as data world.
 - https://data.world/chas/2018-2019-premier-league-matches
 - Data set 2 was from Kaggle which was used for calculations on playing styles.
 This includes the analysis of counter attacks, long balls, and team profiles.
 - https://www.kaggle.com/datasets/thesiff/premierleague1819